Viewing property? Here are 5 things you must look out for

 For ceilings, this could mean the problem originates from the unit directly above, which will be near impossible to solve without involving the resident in the above unit (usually with the intervention of HDB or condo management, depending on the property).

-If the owner has hacked existing walls in the apartment you’re viewing, make sure you check against the floor plan and make sure the wall that’s hacked isn’t a load-bearing wall.
+If the owner has hacked existing walls in the apartment you’re viewing, make sure you check against the floor plan and ensure the wall that’s hacked isn’t a load-bearing wall.

 Meanwhile, check partition walls (drywalls) for any dents.
 Holes where paintings or hooks used to be will need filling.
 Again, be sure to check behind furniture.